benwiggy/APPlayMIDI/README.md

 v.1.01 fixes an issue where document windows did not cascade.
-v.1.02 The app has been code-signed, but apparently that's still not enough to clear MacOS's quarantine. v.1.04 Universal Binary for Intel and ARM Macs.
+v.1.02 The app has been code-signed, but apparently that's still not enough to clear MacOS's quarantine. v.1.04 Universal Binary for Intel and ARM Macs. v.1.05 Fixed an issue with a cropped slider in Monterey.